sp00m/bow/README.md

 #### config.createListenerDetailsFromToken

-**Required**, a function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding listener details.
+**Required**, a function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns the corresponding listener details, possibly via a promise.

 #### config.middlewareVersion